 Don is a Q.C. practicing at McLennan Ross since 1988 as a member of the Commercial Litigation, Construction, Insurance and Professional Liability Practice Groups.
 He is Chair of the Calgary Commercial Litigation Practice Group and has been a member of The Law Society of Yukon since 1992.

 Don has appeared in all levels of court in Alberta, the Supreme Court of Yukon, the British Columbia Supreme Court, the Saskatchewan Court of Queen’s Bench and Federal Court.
-He has appeared before various boards and administrative tribunals including the Alberta Institute of Chartered Accountants and has appeared as counsel for interested parties in Public Fatality Inquiries.
+He has appeared before various boards and administrative tribunals including The Chartered Professional Accountants of Alberta and has appeared as counsel for interested parties in Public Fatality Inquiries.

 Awards and Recognition: